 - rich people that look poor

-- be rich look poor
+- how to look poor

 - why do people dress poor

-- poor looking rich people
+- rich people looking poor

-- poor people appear rich
+- rich people that dont look rich

 - why do rich people dress poor